Last Updated on

-Your baby needs a general check-up at 6 to 8 weeks to check for growth rate, weight gain and infections.
-At 8 weeks your baby will also get the first immunizations appointment to administer vaccinations against some nasty germs.
-It can be a daunting take the first time, so take your partner with you or a family member or a friend.
+Your baby needs a general check-up at 6 to 8 weeks to check for growth rate, weight gain, and infections.
+At 8 weeks, your baby will also get the first immunizations appointment to administer vaccinations against harmful germs.
+It can be daunting during the first time, so take along your partner, a family member, or a friend.

-Babies are given their first dose of injection which is a 5 in 1 vaccine that protects against diphtheria, tetanus, whooping cough, polio and Hib virus.
-They will also get a shot of the first pneumococcal injection which protects against the bacteria that cause meningitis and septicemia.
-Oral Rotavirus vaccination is also given as drops to protect against the rotavirus infection that causes diarrhoea and sickness.
+Babies are given their first dose of immunisation of a 5-in-1 vaccine that protects against diphtheria, tetanus, whooping cough, polio, and Hib virus.
+They will also get a shot of the first pneumococcal vaccine, which protects against the bacteria that cause meningitis and septicaemia.
+An oral rotavirus vaccination is also given as drops, to protect against the rotavirus infection that causes diarrhoea and sickness.